Bristlenose Plecos are odd-looking fish, with bushy beards and beady eyes that deserve a place in your aquarium.

 Plants and Driftwood

-One reason Bristlenose Plecos are so popular in the hobby is because they are some of the Best Algae Eaters For Your Freshwater Aquarium.
+One reason these freshwater fish are so popular in the hobby is that they are some of the best aquarium algae eaters out there.
 While they don’t touch brown diatoms they will eat nearly all kinds of green algae, polishing rocks, driftwood, plant leaves, and aquarium glass in the process.

 Since they are so good at their jobs algae can reach levels too low to keep them properly fed.
 If you see your Bristlenose Plecos actively eating plant leaves it’s a sign you aren’t feeding them enough.